World 1-1: Legacy

 The design philosophy introduced in Super Mario Bros., described as "learning through play", has been implemented in all of Miyamoto's later games.
 World 1-1 greatly influenced later Super Mario games, such as Super Mario 3D World's first level.

 Variations of World 1-1 are frequently recreated as user-generated content, such as with Super Mario Maker and its sequel.
 Examples include an extra difficult version with dozens of twirling fire bars, a vertical climbing version, and a self-playing version.
+The stage has also been referenced numerous times in official media.

+A mission in Nintendo Switch 2 Welcome Tour involves the player completing several objectives in a recreated 4K version of World 1-1 that fits the entire level in a single screen.